Terms of Reference

 Video transcript

-The Board is supported by the NZSL Office within the Ministry of Disabled People (Office for Disability Issues).
+The Board is supported by the NZSL Office within the Ministry.

 The Board and NZSL Office will operate cohesively to ensure that objectives are successfully delivered.
 The Board may delegate responsibility to the NZSL Office for specified strategic objectives or for decisions when the Board is unable to make a decision.